alamedyang/magedocs/Obsidian/expressions_and_operators.md

 ### String Checkables

 These are string operands that can be "checked," or used in a [[expressions_and_operators#Bool Expressions|boolean expression]].
 For string operands that can be set, see [[actions#Assign String Value|Assign String Value]].

+These aren't "getables" because their values cannot be stored.

 - The [[state#Warp State String|Warp State String]] (`warp_state`)
 - Entity string properties: